xu2xulim/Trello-Email/Solutions/Email to Advanced Checklist.md

 - Create an email
 - Address it to the CloudMailin Email
 - Add the board id to as the subject of the email. e.g. Subject : 5fdd53039a97d380e792101e
+  - You can get the board id by appending **.json** to the board url e.g. `https://trello.com/b/CkgNRQgc/dojo-1.json` The resulting screen show the board json file and the board id is the first string e.g. `{"id":"5fdd53039a97d380e792101e","name":"Dojo 1","desc":""....`
 - Create a **numbered list** in the email body starting with serial number **1. ** .
 Most email would have this built in capability.
 - Each item on the list will consist of :
   - checklist item name e.g. Check the registration